- 1 How to Explain Depression to Someone who Doesn’t Understand

 So, if you hear me saying any of these, please, non-judgmentally acknowledge that while they definitely feel real, they are just tricks of the mind.

 I am a burden to others.
-This is one of the most dangerous lies that comes along with depression and has a high correlation with suicidal ideation.
+This is one of the most dangerous lies that come along with depression and has a high correlation with suicidal ideation.
 Chop it down whenever you see it.

 I need to be isolated.
 The desire to be away from others is related to feeling like a burden.
 It probably stems from the urge to separate ourselves from the tribe when ill.
 But we’re not living in 150 people groups, and isolation only serves to deepen the depression and confuse those around us.
 Depression is self-perpetuating.
 Imagine someone who had a nut allergy was craving nuts.
 Isolation causes depression, but depression causes a craving for isolation.